wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 <div style="margin-top: 4rem;"></div>

+(there's a few extra fields captured too, like timestamps)

-My training framework uses the concept of "Trainers" to define classes that create parameters for questions.
-In this case, I have `AdditionTrainer` classes that output two parameters, which are the first and second operand of the addition problem.
-To create completely random questions, I always provide a randomized trainer to serve as a foundation for more sophisticated trainers.
+My training framework uses classes I named "Trainers" that define how parameters are generated for a particular type of problem template.
+In this case, I setup an `AdditionTrainer` class with two parameters, which are the first and second operand of the addition problem.
+Using this as a base, I then created a `RandomAdditionTrainer` class that generates random parameters for the addition problem (in this case, the two operators) The randomized trainer serves as a crucial foundation for more sophisticated trainers.

-The next thing I needed to do was collect some data so that I could attempt to make inferences based on my own response behavior.
+Next, I needed to collect some data to work with!

 ### Gathering Data

-Using the randomized trainer, I completed the somewhat grueling (but educational) process of grinding out hundreds of two-digit addition questions.
+Using the `RandomAdditionTrainer`, I completed the somewhat grueling (but educational) process of grinding out hundreds of two-digit addition questions.

 How many should I answer?
-Here we get into the idea of "parameter space" - how many possible two-digit addition questions are there?
-Including zero, that's 100 x 100 for 10,000 possible addition questions.
-So, even in a relatively simple scenario, the number of possible questions is high enough that I can't explore the entire space in a reasonable amount of time (which is good, or this wouldn't be interesting!).
+Here we get into the idea of this problem's *parameter space*, which is the answer to the question: what are all of the possible (positive) two-digit addition problems?
+Including zero, that's 100 x 100, for 10,000 possible addition questions.
+As you can imagine, that's too many combinations for me to cover in a reasonable amount of time, even for this relatively simple problem. (which is good, or this wouldn't be interesting!).

-I decided to gather 360 answers - this was based more off of my own endurance and what I figured to be a rough representative sample for 10,000 data points than anything statistically premeditated.
-Turns out (in retrospect) that gets us pretty close to 95% confidence, which sounds great to me for a demo!
+I decided to gather 360 answers - admittedly, this was based more off of my own stamina than anything statistically premeditated.
+It turns out (in retrospect) that this gets us pretty close to 95% confidence for representing the population size of 10,000 possible problems, which sounds great to me for a demo!

 Here's the result of my training: